We strive to

 How undergraduate research works in my group

-I will propose 1-2 research topics based on ongoing efforts in the group.
-Once we have agreed on a topic, I will outline the activities for the semester and give you materials to get started.
-I meet with undergraduate students on a need basis, typically every 2 or 3 weeks for 15-20 minutes.
-Most meetings revolve around research, but I also use some time to provide academic and career advice.
-In addition to meetings, I regularly interact with UG students via a Teams channel and the chat.
+I will propose a research topic based on ongoing efforts in the group.
+Once we have set the topic, I will outline the activities for the semester and provide readings to get started.
+I meet with undergraduates on a need basis, typically every 2 or 3 weeks for 15-30 minutes.
+Most meetings focus on research, but I also use some time to provide academic and career advice.
+In addition to meetings, I regularly interact with UG students via a Teams channel and chat.
 Some UG students may be paired with a graduate student as their primary mentor, depending on the project.

 Please note